valohai/docs/source/tutorials/jupyter/jupyhai/jupyhai-with-tags.rst

    * Jupyhai is a Jupyter notebook extension developed and maintained by Valohai.
    * Use the **Run remote** button, instead of the Run cell button to run your notebook on Valohai.
    * The Jupyhai addon will generate a :ref:`yaml` file for each execution based on the contents of the Notebook.
 You don't need to create the YAML file yourself.
-   * Notebook executions use a custom Docker image called ``valohai/pypermill``.
-Make sure to use it as a base for your custom Docker images.

 .. admonition:: Installing Jupyhai to on your machine
    :class: attention